 Omega accommodations are rustic and simple.
-All Residential Staff are expected to follow all campus wide COVID 19 housing protocols, and stay updated on any changes throughout the season.
-Sample images below are representative of lodging types and may not reflect the actual room you will be assigned:
+Sample images below are representative of lodging types and may not reflect the actual room you will be assigned.

 Residential Seasonal Staff

-Seasonal staff members, who work 35 hours per week, usually live in dorm style housing with a private bedroom and shared bathroom facilities.
+Residential Seasonal Staff members work 35 hours per week (and may require additional paid hours depending on operational needs), for the entire season.
+They usually live in dorm style housing with a private bedroom and shared bathroom facilities.